England national under-21 football team: Current squad

 Players born on or after 1 January 2004 are eligible for 2027 UEFA European Under-21 Championship qualifying games.

-The following players were named in the squad for qualifying games against Republic of Ireland and Slovakia, played on 14 and 18 November 2025.
+The following players were named in the squad for qualifying games against Kazakhstan, Slovakia and Republic of Ireland, to be played between 25 September and 6 October 2026.

-Caps and goals updated as of 18 November 2025, after the match against Slovakia.
+Caps and goals updated as of 25 September 2026, after the match against Kazakhstan.
 Names in bold denote players who have been capped for the senior team.